-Once you have gained some experience as a writer, it’s time to put it all together at one place.
+Once you have gained some experience as a writer, it’s time to put it all together in one place.
 The best way to create a portfolio is to open a portfolio WordPress site that displays everything you have done.

 Now creating a portfolio website costs a tiny amount of money, but if you want long-term success, invest in yourself first.
 Buy a .com domain for $10-15 and a hosting service.
 You can get a hosting service as low as $5/month.
-But them, design it decently- there are thousands of youtube videos on this.
+But then, design it decently- there are thousands of youtube videos on this.